.png)

 Classwork / Homework

 Students will enjoy the "class pet" (small stuffed animal) that will travel to their homes in a rotation.
-Students will write a brief diary entry of what the pet experienced while at your home.
+Each week, the "pet" writes a brief diary entry of what he experienced while at your home.

 -